 The site features

-Econlib publishes three new economics articles and columns each month.
-These essays are written exclusively for Econlib by renowned professors, researchers, and journalists.
-All articles and columns are retained permanently online.
-Many are available for timely comments and discussion in our blog, EconLog.
+All Econlib articles and columns are written exclusively for us at the Library of Economics and Liberty, on various economics topics by renowned professors, researchers, and journalists worldwide.
+All articles and columns are retained online free of charge for public readership.
+Many articles and columns are discussed in concurrent comments and debate in our blog, EconLog.

 The Articles.
-The monthly Featured Article is written by a selected author and is reviewed by our editorial staff.
+The monthly articles are written by carefully selected authors and reviewed by our editorial staff.
 Articles cover a range of issues illustrating economics ideas in practice.
 The level ranges from introductory to post-college, with each article always covering some basic economic concept and an illustration of how it applies to daily life.
-The Features Editor, David R. Henderson, heads up this area of the site.
+Monthly features include concept explorations, book reviews, perspectives from other continents, and our newest series, Liberty Classics.

 For more information on EconLog, see:

 Listeners are able to comment online on recent podcast episodes.
 All current and prior episodes are archived and available free of charge.
-Podcast episode Listening Guides for personal and classroom use are offered on selected episodes.
+Podcast episode discussion and questions for personal or classroom use are offered on selected episodes as EconTalk Extras.

 EconTalk got started in March 2006 with podcast episodes every two weeks, and went weekly in the summer of 2006.
 New episodes are released on Monday mornings.
 They are available for listening on any computer, mp3 player, or smartphone, and are also distributed through iTunes and other intermediary services.